ericmedvet/2d-robot-evolution/README.md

   videoFilePath = "results/video-after.mp4"
 )
 ```
-you run a locomotion task on a biped VSR with a centralized brain consinsting of a `sinP()` function with randomized phases.
+you run a locomotion task on a biped VSR with a centralized brain consinsting of a `sin()` function with randomized phases.
 The result is saved as a video at `results/video-after.mp4`.
 If you don't specify the `videoFilePath` parameter, a GUI opens and shows the task as it is performed.